 How to Get Rid of Poison Ivy

 Poison ivy loves to wreak havoc and make you itch.
-And because it packs a complex root system and a rash-inducing oil, it can be a pain to get rid of.
+And because it boasts a complex root system and produces a rash-inducing oil, it can be a pain to get rid of.
 Thankfully, there’s a method for controlling the madness.
 First, it's important to learn how to identify this itch-inducing interloper.
 Then, of course, it's time to get rid of poison ivy.
 Keep in mind that you'll want to survey problematic areas monthly during growing season (May through November) and look for new poisonous plants that might have appeared.